Table of Contents

 Greek Courses & Resources

-- Billing itself as “Your Home for Learning New Testament Greek,” this website continues to get even better over time.
-Bill Mounce, author of Basics of Biblical Greek, continues to develop free resources for the promotion of Biblical Greek learning.
+- Bill Mounce, author of Basics of Biblical Greek, continues to develop free resources for the promotion of Biblical Greek learning.
+This link goes to his “Bible Study Greek” class, where there are ample free resources to aid the study of Biblical Greek.

 - Institute of Biblical Greek

 - This is another outstanding, comprehensive website with free resources and even a free online course (Instructor Michael Palmer) for learning Hellenistic/Koine Greek.

 - Koine Greek Audio Samples The link has audio for 1 John 1; Gospel of John 1:1-18; 20:1-31.

 - Baylor Handbook on the Greek Text series.
 Waco: Baylor University Press, 2003-ongoing.

 - Big Greek Idea series.
 Grand Rapid: Kregel.
 2018-ongoing.

 - Black, David Alan.
 Learn to Read New Testament Greek.
 Third edition.
 Nashville: B&H Publishing Group, 2009.